stathissideris/dali/doc/layout.md

 ![](https://rawgit.com/stathissideris/dali/master/examples/output/composite-layout2.svg)

-The tranformations are applied in the orde that they appear: the elements are stacked first and the resulting transformed elements are implicitly selected and passed to the `:surround` transformation.
+The tranformations are applied in the order that they appear: the elements are stacked first and the resulting transformed elements are implicitly selected and passed to the `:dali/surround` transformation.
+This implicit selection is why in this particular case, `:dali/surround` looks like it's being used as a nested layout, which, as mentioned, is something that is currently not supported by this transformation.

 ### Layouts and transformations are extensible